21-ko/RockMan-DASH2-toolkit/README.md

 ## Program Description

 ### FontTool
-- Properly split a font (PIX) into two separate PIX files.
+- Properly split a font (PIX) into two separate TIM files.
-- Combine the separated PIX files into a single font.
+- Combine the separated TIM files into a single font.

 ### MELTTIMTool
 - Convert compressed TIM (MTIM) to PIX (decompression).